食品まつり aka foodman

 I like various foods.
 Recently, I only eat Japanese food.

-songs have food related titles and feature pictures of food in your album artwork.
+How do you connect food and music?
+Many titles of your songs have food related titles and feature pictures of food in your album artwork.

 Actually, my music and food are not very relevant.
 It's all inspirational.

 Well, what music did you grow up listening to then?
-What was the stuff that you
+What was the stuff that you first fell in love with?

 I was not very interested in music until I was a high school student.
 After graduating from high school I learned about club music.
 After that I heard various kinds of music such as various locks and POPS.
 The thing I liked the most when I was young was Drum and bass.